Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab03-mcp-integration/mcp-integration.md

 1. Save the file (*CTRL+S*).

-## Implement an MCP client to connect to the custom MCP server
+## Implement an MCP client to connect to the custom MCP server (We have already updated the mentioned files with the code mentioned in the instruction, but we would highly suggest going through it before executing it)

 An MCP client is the component that connects to the MCP server to discover and call tools.
 You can think of it as the bridge between the agent and the server-hosted functions, enabling dynamic tool use in response to user prompts.